 The Chief Financial Officer will make arrangements for the production and audit of the fund's annual report and accounts.
-The Committee will receive the auditors report annually.
+The Committee will receive the external auditor's report annually.

-Consult stakeholders, and publish the funding strategy statement and statement of investment principles.
+Consult stakeholders, and publish the funding strategy statement, statement of investment principles and other policies and documents as necessary.

 The Chief Financial Officer will make arrangements for the drafting of all policies and statements and undertake consultations as applicable.
-The Committee will approve all policies and statements after receiving feedback from any consultations undertaken.
+The Committee will be responsible for approving all policies and statements after receiving feedback from any consultations undertaken.